Stephen Miller Defends Donald Trump In Face Of Impeachment, Says His Enemies Are Deep State ‘Parasites’

 Despite Miller’s claims, critics suggest that Trump has shown himself to be very much the same as the “swamp” he promised to drain.
 In addition, Steve Bannon, former 2016 campaign chair and White House strategist, previously spoke out about Miller’s claim that the “deep state” is responsible for Trump’s impeachment, suggesting that it’s nothing more than a conspiracy theory.
 Per The Guardian, he said that the theory is for “nut cases” and said that — while there is government bureaucracy in the United States, “there’s nothing ‘deep’ about it.”

-As Miller pushes the “deep state” narrative, Trump’s personal attorney Rudy Giuliani continues to suggest that Biden intervened with Ukraine’s legal system to help Hunter avoid legal trouble.
-He also brought up another conspiracy theory on Fox News, suggesting that Biden and his brother, James, were involved in a “pay for play scheme” during Barack Obama’s administration.
+As Miller pushes the “deep state” narrative, Trump’s personal attorney, Rudy Giuliani, continues to suggest that Joe Biden intervened with Ukraine’s legal system to help Hunter Biden avoid legal trouble.
+He also brought up another conspiracy theory on Fox News, suggesting that Joe Biden and his brother, James Biden, were involved in a “pay-for-play scheme” during Barack Obama’s administration.
 According to Giuliani, he is trying to have the Obama administration investigated.

 Zelensky transcript released confirms 4 specific allegations about the call: Trump spoke about Biden, DNC server, Giuliani-Barr as envoys, Lutsenko. pic.twitter.com/iV0cqV8DhO